amitanandaiyer/yb-sample-apps/README.md

 # Notes towards reproing CE

-Has a sample app called CassandraBD which can be used similarly The key file is CassandraBD.java
+Has a sample app called CassandraBD which can be used similar to other sample apps.
+However follows the query/schema patters of our CE.
-  For some unknown reason, the UPDATE query using IF xxx ELSE ERROR errors out, even though running the same query from ycqlsh works fine.

-  I have dropped the `ELSE ERROR` part and the workload now runs happily.
+The key file is CassandraBD.java

   To run the workload,
    1) first we need to run something like